Studio Management7 min read10 March 2026

 1. Stop Managing Bookings by Hand

-The most common mistake yoga studio owners make is using a combination of WhatsApp groups, paper sign-in sheets, and mental notes to manage their class bookings.
-This works when you have ten regular students.
-It falls apart completely at thirty.
+The most common mistake yoga studio owners make is using a mix of chat messages, paper sign-in sheets, and mental notes to manage class bookings.
+This works when you have a handful of regular students.
+It breaks down once your schedule, instructors, and client base grow.

 Key insight